Key Takeaways

 The Hartford tops our rankings for general liability insurance in Minnesota, with the most affordable rates on average and the second-strongest coverage options available.
 Minnesota small businesses save 15% to 18% on average compared to state benchmarks, though some industries see more cost advantages than others.
 These include education (34% savings), healthcare (31%) and retail (22%).
 The Hartford pairs affordable with flexible coverage: standard $1 million per occurrence limits, up to $1 million for damage to rented premises and add-on options including cyber liability, EPLI and hired/non-owned auto.

-Customer experience ranks lower, though this is more a reflection of its buying process rather than ongoing service.
-The Hartford leads in billing flexibility, endorsement processing and support responsiveness, with reviewers on BBB and Trustpilot reporting fair claim settlements and clear communication.
-That said, getting a quote takes longer and requires more information than digital-first competitors.
+Customer experience scores lower, but that reflects the buying process more than ongoing service quality.
+The Hartford leads in billing flexibility, endorsement processing and support responsiveness.
+Reviewers on BBB and Trustpilot report fair claim settlements and clear communication, though getting a quote takes longer and requires more detail than digital-first competitors.

-• Minnesota businesses prioritizing low premiums across industries
+• Minnesota businesses that prioritize low premiums across industries

-• Education, healthcare or retail operations seeking the deepest savings
+• Education, health care or retail operations looking for the deepest savings

-• Owners who value responsive service once the policy is active
+• Owners who want responsive service once a policy is active

 • Buyers who want fast, fully online quoting

-• Real estate or hospitality businesses searching for lower rates
+• Real estate or hospitality businesses looking for lower rates

-• Those prioritizing a modern digital buying experience
+• Owners who prefer a modern digital buying experience

 Learn More: The Hartford Review